 6. Clear Spotify Cache

-Spotify’s temporary cache files might get corrupted and can cause the Spotify local files not syncing on PC or phone issue.
+Spotify’s temporary cache files might get corrupted and can cause the Spotify local files not syncing on PC or phone or Spotify not playing local files issues.
 You can try to remove the temporary cache to fix your struggling issue.
 There is a guide for you to clear Spotify cache.

 Step 1: Launch Settings after opening the Spotify app.